This document desribes a «break-glass» mechanism based on SSH certificate-based authentication with authorization implemented via NSS and PAM modules

 UsePAM Enables the Pluggable Authentication Module interface.
 If set to yes this will enable PAM authentication using KbdInteractiveAuthentication and PasswordAuthentication in addition to PAM account and session module processing for all authentication types.

-Because PAM keyboard-interactive authentication usually serves an equivalent role to password authentication
+Because PAM keyboard-interactive authentication usually serves an equivalent role to password authentication, you should disable either PasswordAuthentication or KbdInteractiveAuthentication.
+8

 8 man 5 sshd_config